-Have any studies of PSK been done in people?
+Have any studies of PSK been done on people?

-PSK has been studied in patients with gastric cancer, breast cancer, colorectal cancer, and lung cancer.
-It has been used as adjuvant therapy in thousands of cancer patients since the mid-1970s.
-PSK has been safely used in people for a long time in Japan and few side effects have been reported.
+Patients with stomach cancer, breast cancer, colorectal cancer, and lung cancer have all been investigated using PSK.
+Since the mid-1970s, it has been utilized as adjuvant treatment in thousands of cancer patients.
+PSK has been safely used in individuals in Japan for a long period, with minimal negative effects documented.

 Studies of PSK as adjuvant therapy for gastric cancer include the following:

-In a phase I clinical trial sponsored by the National Institutes of Health, a product made with turkey tail was given to a small group of patients with breast cancer following radiation therapy.
-There was an increase in natural killer cells and other cancer-fighting cells in the immune system.
+A product prepared using turkey tail was administered to a small group of patients with breast cancer following radiation therapy in phase I clinical study supported by the National Institutes of Health.
+In the immune system, there was an increase in natural killer cells and other cancer-fighting cells.

 Studies of PSK as adjuvant therapy for colorectal cancer include the following:

-PSK was studied in a randomized clinical trial for its effect on the immune system in patients with stage II or stage III rectal cancer.
-Patients received chemotherapy and radiation therapy, with or without PSK.
-This study found that PSK increased the number of cancer-killing immune cells and had anticancer effects in tissue that received radiation therapy.
+PSK’s influence on the immune system in individuals with stage II or stage III rectal cancer was investigated in a randomized clinical study.
+Chemotherapy and radiation treatment were given to the patients, with or without PSK.
+PSK boosted the number of cancer-killing immune cells and exhibited anticancer effects in radiation-treated tissue, according to this study.

 Studies of PSK as adjuvant therapy for patients with lung cancer include the following:

-Six randomized clinical trials in patients with lung cancer studied chemotherapy with or without PSK.
-The studies showed that patients who received PSK improved in one or more ways, including immune function, body weight, well-being, tumor-related symptoms, or longer survival.
+Chemotherapy with or without PSK was evaluated in six randomized clinical trials in lung cancer patients.
+Patients who underwent PSK benefited in one or more aspects, including immunological function, body weight, well-being, tumor-related symptoms, and longer life, according to the research.
 Have any side effects or risks been reported from turkey tail or PSK?